shobhitt8/Blog-API-using-FastAPI/README.md

 docker build -t my-fastapi-app . docker run -p 8080:80 --name my-fastapi-container my-fastapi-app Access the API at http://localhost:8080/docs for interactive documentation.

+## Project Structure
+project-root/
+|-- app/
+|   |-- __init__.py
+|   |-- main.py
+|   |-- models/
+|       |-- __init__.py
+|       |-- user.py
+|       |-- blog.py
+|   |-- dependencies/
+|       |-- __init__.py
+|       |-- authentication.py
+|   |-- routers/
+|       |-- __init__.py
+|       |-- auth.py
+|       |-- blogs.py
+|       |-- dashboard.py
+|-- Dockerfile
+|-- requirements.txt
+|-- .env
+|-- README.md

+## Code Files
+app/__init__.py: Empty file indicating that app is a Python package.

+app/main.py: Main file containing the FastAPI application instance (app), route configurations, and the entry point to run the application.

+app/models/__init__.py: Empty file indicating that models is a Python package.

+app/models/user.py: Defines the Pydantic model for user data (User, UserCreate, UserUpdate).

+app/models/blog.py: Defines the Pydantic model for blog data (Blog, BlogCreate, BlogUpdate).

+app/dependencies/__init__.py: Empty file indicating that dependencies is a Python package.

+app/dependencies/authentication.py: Contains code related to user authentication, including token creation and verification.

+app/routers/__init__.py: Empty file indicating that routers is a Python package.

+app/routers/auth.py: Implements authentication-related API endpoints such as user registration, login, profile update, and tag management.

+app/routers/blogs.py: Implements CRUD operations for blogs, including creating, retrieving, updating, and deleting blogs.

+app/routers/dashboard.py: Implements the dashboard-related endpoint to fetch blogs based on user-followed tags with sorting and pagination.

+Dockerfile: Contains instructions for building a Docker image for the FastAPI application.
+Configures dependencies, exposes ports, and sets the MongoDB URI.

+requirements.txt: Lists the Python dependencies required for the project.

+.env: Configuration file for environment variables, including the MongoDB URI.

+README.md: Project documentation providing an overview, setup instructions, and other relevant information.

+This project structure follows a modular approach with separate files for models, dependencies, and routers.
+The code is organized to promote maintainability and readability.
+The FastAPI application is defined in the main.py file, and various functionalities are encapsulated in separate modules.
+The Dockerfile allows for containerization and easy deployment of the application.
+The README provides instructions for setting up the project and includes details about the technology stack, endpoints, and deployment.

+## Contributing
+Feel free to contribute to the project.
+Create a fork of the repository, make your changes, and submit a pull request.